 A digital photograph shall be stored on the camera in a format available on the camera.
 It shall not be post-processed to another format for transmission.

-Note that some mobile units may not meet the requirements of SAP 32, 42 or 52 as 7.
+Note that some mobile units may not meet the requirements of SAP 32, 42 or 52 as shown in Table 7.
 In such case, the SAP level shall be entered as Level 20 (Legacy mugshot).
-This used if a mugshot not fully conform to the SAP level 32 requirements.
+This is used if a mugshot does not fully conform to the SAP level 32 requirements.
 This would be the case, for instance, if the output of the camera were in a TIFF format.

 The composition of a SAP 32 photo may be ‘Head’ or ‘Head and Shoulders’.
 SAP level 32 images for a face shall be stored using JPEG with a target image file size of 25,000 to 45,000 bytes.
 SAP 32 requires an image size of at least 480 x 600 pixels and an aspect ratio of 1:1.25.
 For SAP 32 images, the ratio of horizontal to vertical shall be 4:5.
+Note that while cropping is allowed on the original image prior to submission, the size and resolution requirements still apply to the cropped image.

 SAP 42 and SAP 52 images for face shall be compressed using JPEG 2000 with the ratio of horizontal to vertical being 3:4.
 The compression algorithm used is recorded in Field 10.011 of an ANSI/NIST-ITL transaction The maximum compression ratio shall be at most 15:1 for the Region of Interest comprising the exposed skin of the face, from crown to chin and ear to ear.
 The non-facial portion of the image can be compressed up to a ratio of 120:1.
-SAP 42 and SAP 52 shall have at leas one full frontal face image captured and the image shall conform to the ‘head and shoulders’ composition.
+SAP 42 and SAP 52 shall have at least one full frontal face image captured and the image shall conform to the ‘head and shoulders’ composition.

 For both JPEG and JPEG2000, care must be taken to account for automatic compression by camera hardware.
-Multiple compression stages can the quality of photographic data.
+Multiple compression stages can degrade the quality of photographic data.

 Note that there are two fields relating to the date of capture of the image in record type-10.
 Although optional, it is considered best practice to enter the date and time of capture of the video in Field 10.005 (Photo capture date / PHD).
-Thmobile camera should automatically capture the date & time information.
+The mobile camera should automatically capture the date & time information.
 If, however, the exact date and/or time is not known then the approximate date and time shall be entered in this field, and Field 10.034 (Imagery capture date range estimate / ICDR) shall be entered into the record.
-This field records the amount of time (plus and minus) of which the is the center point during which the image could have been originally collected.
+This field records the amount of time (plus and minus) of which the PHD is the center point during which the image could have been originally collected.

 The geographic location of the video capture should be entered into Field 10.998 (Geographic sample acquisition location / GEO).

-When transmitting a , Field 10.996 (Hash / HAS) should also be entered.
+When transmitting a still image, Field 10.996 (Hash / HAS) should also be entered.
 It has a value calculated using SHA-256.
 This assists the receiving organization to verify that the data has not been altered during transmission.

 Field 10.904 (Make / model / serial number / MMS) should also be completed with the relevant information about the video camera, if at all possible.